gbrdf/M1-programing-project/README.md

 import seaborn as sns
 import matplotlib.pyplot as plt
 ```
-3. The last part revolves around downloading all the video game images from the site (also done with Beautiful Soup) and then analyzing said images for their Pegi rating using color detection :
+3. The last part revolves around downloading all the video game images from the site (also done with Beautiful Soup) and then analyzing said images for their PEGI rating using color detection :

 ```bash
 import PIL